Formulation of Brother Group Health & Productivity Management Philosophy and the Promotion Structure

 Health & productivity management promotion structure

-BIL has established the Health Management Center, which manages the health of the Brother Group employees, develops mental health measures, and promotes good health.
-It has been offering effective and efficient approaches to maintaining and promoting the health of employees while implementing the PDCA cycle and cooperating with the Brother Health Insurance Society and the Brother Industries Labor Union.
-Meanwhile, the Brother Group facilities in respective countries and regions have been employing industrial doctors or working with medical institutions to maintain and improve the physical and mental health of employees.
+BIL has established the Health Management Center to manage the health of Brother Group employees, develop mental health measures, and promote good health.
+The center offers effective and efficient approaches to maintaining and promoting employee health by implementing the PDCA cycle and collaborating with the Health Promotion Center of Brother Health Insurance Society.
+Meanwhile, the Brother Group's manufacturing facilities outside Japan have been employing doctors or partnering with medical institutions to maintain and improve the physical and mental health of employees.

 Brother Group Health & Productivity Management Promotion Council

-The Brother Group Health & Productivity Management Promotion Council, composed of the safety and health managers at BIL and the group companies in Japan, holds an annual meeting* to identify issues about employee health and decide on action policies and targets for the next fiscal year and beyond.
-At the meeting, activities by the Brother Health Insurance Society and excellent activities by the group companies are reported.
-In this way, the meeting serves as an opportunity to share information on effective and efficient activities.
+Health and safety managers at BIL and the Group companies in Japan meet once a year* to identify issues about employee health and decide on action policies and targets for the next fiscal year and beyond.
+In addition, the Brother Health Insurance Society and Group companies that have developed excellent activities present case examples of their activities and share information on effective and efficient initiatives.

-In FY2018, the council launched an awards program to perform a comprehensive evaluation of efforts in health and productivity management and honor group companies that have achieved excellence in such efforts as "healthy companies" with the CHO awards.
-Since then, the council has recognized outstanding group companies through this program.
+Since FY2018, the Council has performed a comprehensive evaluation of efforts in health and productivity management and honor companies that have achieved excellence in such efforts as "healthy companies" with the CHO awards.

-- In FY2020 and FY2021, except for certain participants, the meeting was held online to prevent the spread of COVID-19.
+- In FY2020 and FY2021, except for certain participants, the meetings were held online to prevent the spread of COVID-19.
+Since FY2022, the meeting has been conducted in person.

 Health support meeting

-The Health Support Meeting is jointly organized by BIL's Health Management Center, the Health Promotion Center of the Brother Health Insurance Society, and Brother Memorial Hospital.
-It decides specific activities to achieve numerical targets, discusses implementation methods, and evaluates the results based on the policies set by the Brother Group Health & Productivity Management Promotion Council, and also organizes collaborative events with the Brother Industries Labor Union.
+The Health Support Meeting is jointly organized by BIL's Health Management Center and the Health Promotion Center of the Brother Health Insurance Society.
+It decides specific activities to achieve targets, discusses implementation methods, and evaluates the results based on the policies set by the Brother Group Health & Productivity Management Promotion Council, and also organizes collaborative events with the Brother Industries Labor Union.
+The participants of this meeting include the Director of the Health Management Center, an industrial physician, a public nurse, the Secretary General of the Brother Health Insurance Society, and the Director of the Health Promotion Center.

 Data Related to Health